thompson-ad/bukitList/NOTES.md

 The `div` tag included in the body is the DOM node where are react application will be rendered by react DOM.

 The `src/` folder is where our applications will be built from.
+It contains the `client` and the `server` directories.

-To get everything bundled up and built to the public folder, we will need to set up webpack and our build process.
+To get the react app bundled up and built, we will need to set up webpack and our build process.